tdwg/ac/README.md

 See http://terms.tdwg.org/wiki/Audubon_Core for links to normative and non-normative documentation.
 Audubon Core is an adopted standard of TDWG.

+For notes of Maintenance group meetings and other historical documents, see [this page](historical/README.md)

 Cite as Morris, Robert A., et al. 2014.
 Audubon Core Multimedia Resources Metadata Schema, Release 1.0.
 Biodiversity Information Standards (TDWG)  http://www.tdwg.org/standards/638/